-During VATS lobectomy, the surgeon makes two or three small incisions, none larger than 5 cm, to remove the tumor.
-Then, a tiny camera (called a thorascope) is inserted into the chest.
+During this procedure, the surgeon makes two or three small incisions, none larger than 5 cm.
+Then, we insert a tiny camera (called a thorascope) into your chest.
 This camera transmits images to a video screen.
 The surgical team uses these images to guide them through the procedure.

 We have one of the most experience hospitals in performing VATS in the region.

 VATS could be an option for you if you have: